choallin/sudoku/README.md

-# Sudoku solver [WIP]
+# Sudoku solver

 ![demo](./images/solved_demo.gif)

-## Features (right now)
+## Features

-Right now everything is terminal based and in a very simple way displayed there
+Right now everything is terminal based and displayed in a very simple way

+The features are:
-- Display a sudoku
+- Display a Sudoku
-- Create a new sudoku
+- Create a new Sudoku
 - Move in grid
-  - Move with multiplicators i.e. 7nc would move 7 columns to the right
+  - Move with multiplicators e.g. 7nc means 7 columns to the right
 - Write digits
 - Remove digits
 - Solve the next step in the Sudoku